Shizuka-moto/comp0034-cw1-i-Shizuka-moto/README.md

 ![image](ee0a9023b93ae504d0e12d84dbf8a03.png)
 Use multipage method to separate three sheets into three pages, meet Joan's requirements of well organised.
 Use navigate bar to show the link for three pages.
-Use external_stylesheets=[dbc.themes.BOOTSTRAP] method to give dash app ability of display on different size of page
+Use external_stylesheets=[dbc.themes.BOOTSTRAP] method to give dash app ability of display on different size of page.
+Use pylint to fix the code.

 Public expenditure on education in the UK (1833-2019) page: